 Paternity testing can be done in a few different ways.
 The first is with a CVS test where doctors take a small sample of the placenta.
-These tests are typically performed between 8 and 11 weeks gestation.
+These tests are typically performed between 8 and 11 weeks of gestation.
 CVS testing is most commonly used to test for genetic conditions.

-Amnio testing is the second commonly used method of prenatal genetic screening.
-A sample of the amniotic fluid is taken between 13 and 20 weeks gestation.
+Amnio testing is the second most commonly used method of prenatal genetic screening.
+A sample of the amniotic fluid is taken between 13 and 20 weeks of gestation.
 This method is used when the paternity of the baby is in question.
 Once a mother passes the 20-week mark, genetic testing must wait until the child is born.
 It is an invasive procedure that can induce labor past 20 weeks.

-Happy Endings Happen All the Time!
+Happy Endings Happen All the Time

 Founder of Lifetime Adoption, adoptive mom, adoption expert, and Certified Open Adoption Practitioner (C.O.A.P).